A lot or a little?

 What parents need to know

 Parents need to know that the conclusion to this popular fantasy series has much more violence than the previous books.
 The whole thing is nearly nonstop battles, with many killings and injuries of major and minor characters and bystanders by various methods (including sword, arrow, spear, gun, explosion, poison, acid, fire, claw, and tooth).
-Many brand names are also mentioned, and some parents may be disturbed by the vision of the afterlife presented in the book.
+Some parents may be disturbed by the vision of the afterlife presented in the book.

 What's the story?